-The Omo Valley Research Project is a Pennsylvania Nonprofit Membership Corporation that aims to advance scientific research, training, and education about the peoples and cultures of Southwest Ethiopia and to make philanthropic contributions to the health, education, and development opportunities across the region.
+The Omo Valley Research Project is a 501(c)(3) tax exempt non-profit organization.
+We work to advance scientific research, training, and education about the peoples and cultures of Southwest Ethiopia and to make philanthropic contributions to the health, education, and development opportunities across the region.

 Contact us and see below for more information.

-The OVRP maintains multiple affiliations with institutions in Ethiopia.
+The OVRP maintains affiliations with several institutions in Ethiopia.

 SOUTH OMO RESEARCH CENTER

 The South Omo Research Center (SORC) was established with the objective to undertake basic and applied research, maintain an ethnographic museum, and promote intercultural understanding.
 SORC is located in Jinka, the capital of South Omo Zone and it is managed by Arba Minch University.

 Hawassa University (HU) is a residential national university in Hawassa, Sidama Region, Ethiopia which offers 81 undergraduate programs, 108 Masters programs, and 16 Ph.D. programs.
 In March 2018, the student population was 48,558.
 HU is also home to the largest anthropology department in the country.